-The DRS ACFR may be downloaded from the DRS website at www.drs.wa.gov.
+The DRS ACFR may be downloaded from the DRS website at www.drs.wa.gov .

-On June 30, 2022 (the measurement date of the plans), the Authority's proportionate share of the collective net pension liabilities as reported on the Schedule 09, was as follows:
+On June 30, 2023 (the measurement date of the plans), the Authority's proportionate share of the collective net pension liabilities as reported on the Schedule 09, was as follows:

-Allocation % Liability
+Allocation % Liability (Asset)

-(Asset)
+PERS 1 0.011595% \$ 264,683

-PERS 1 0.010386% \$ 289,184
+PERS 2/3 0.014941% (612,384)

-PERS 2/3 0.013545% (502,354)
+LEOFF 1 0.017617% (522,877)

-LEOFF 1 0.017166% (492,426)
+LEOFF 2 0.381987% (9,162,333)

-LEOFF 2 0.399575% (10,859,242)
+Law Enforcement Officers' and Fire Fighters' Retirement System (LEOFF) Plan 1

-Law Enforcement Officers' and Fire Fighters' Retirement System (LEOFF) Plan 1 no employees that were participants in the LEOFF 1 pension system.
+Upon formation of the VRFA, the City of Auburn retained liability for LEOFF 1 pension and other post-employment benefits for all members of the former Auburn Fire Department as of December 31, 2006, who continued employment with the VRFA.
+As of December 31, 2023, VRFA employed no employees that were participants in the LEOFF 1 pension system.
 Contributions and liabilities for retired employees that were LEOFF 1 plan members are obligations of the City of Auburn.
 There were no LEOFF 1 members from the former Pacific Fire Department that were employed by the VRFA.
-The LEOFF 1 plan is fully funded and no further employer contributions have been required since June 2000.
+The LEOFF 1 plan is fully funded, and no further employer contributions have been required since June 2000.
 If the plan becomes underfunded, funding of the remaining liability will require new legislation.
 Starting on July 1, 2000, employers and employees contribute zero percent.